justinthelaw/uds-rke2/docs/DIAGRAM.md

 # UDS RKE2 Diagram

-Below is an diagram showing an example deployment of UDS RKE2 with the `local-path` flavor custom Zarf Init and LeapfrogAI deployed on top.
+Below is an diagram showing an example deployment of UDS RKE2 with the `local-path` flavor custom Zarf Init, NVIDIA GPU Operator and LeapfrogAI deployed on top.
 The dependency chain and installation order are from bottom to top.

 ```mermaid
 flowchart